-Stanford students possess the ability to engage in multiple interests.
+Stanford students are able to engage in multiple interests.
 The 650+ student organizations found across campus enrich the social, cultural and educational experiences of Stanford students, influence the larger University community and enhance the overall diversity found at Stanford.
-Several of these groups are of specific interest to EE students, including:
+The five groups listed below are of specific interest to EE students.

 Aims to provide a sense of community for women students in EE at Stanford.
 The group organizes Big Sister/Little Sister mentoring pairs, lunch meetings, special seminars, and social and outreach events to address women-specific issues and provide a place for networking among current graduate women and EE alumnae.
 As demonstrated at other universities, they expect that such programming will help improve retention of EE graduate women and benefit all members of the EE community.

 A student-run organization at Stanford interested in the promotion of optical science and technology.
 Its mission is to provide exciting educational, networking, and outreach activities for the Stanford community.
 Anyone interested in optics is encouraged to attend their events.

 Institute of Electrical and Electronics Engineers (IEEE), Stanford Chapter

 Stanford's student chapter of the Institute of Electrical and Electronics Engineers (IEEE).
 It is comprised of electrical engineering and computer science students (both undergrad and graduate) who want to have fun and meet new people, learn about research and innovation in technology, find themselves and their passions, help the community, and get inspired to change the world.